£

 Charity stall

 There is a charity stall at every market.
 The space is free, and you can use it to promote your work or to raise money.
-We have some spots free for 2024.
-To apply, please contact Simon Fowler via charity@kewvillagemarket.org.
+Our places for charity stalls for 2026 are now full, but we have some spots for 2027.
+To apply, please contact charity@kewvillagemarket.org the charities team.

 Ideas welcome